About ScanLens

 ScanLens was born from a specific frustration: existing scanner apps either required accounts, uploaded documents to external servers, or were loaded with ads.
 Some did all three.
 We tried many of them — apps that wanted access to our contacts for no clear reason, apps that routed OCR through remote servers with vague data-retention policies, apps that inserted watermarks on free scans to pressure upgrades.
 None of them felt right for scanning a lease agreement, a medical form, or a passport.

 We wanted a scanner that processes everything on-device, does not require sign-up, and treats your documents as none of our business.
 So we built one.
 Development started in late 2025, and ScanLens launched on the App Store in early 2026.
+The result is the iPhone document scanner described elsewhere on this site, with the practical workflow walked through step-by-step on the scanning guide.

 The app is built by BITFORGE PTE.
 LTD., a software company registered in Singapore.
 We are a small, independent team.
 There is no parent company, no external investors dictating product decisions, and no pressure to monetize user data.
 The people who build ScanLens are the same people who decide what it does and does not do.